Divorcing Complications for Doctors

 Doctors are often required to work non-traditional hours, with long and sometimes inconsistent shifts.
 Practicing medicine is not always on a Monday through Friday, 9 to 5 schedule.
 Your work schedule can affect allocation of parental responsibilities and the time you have to spend with your children.
 First and foremost, the court must consider the child’s best interests.
 It is best to work out these issues between the spouses, with the help of your attorneys or a mediator.
 It is critical to have experienced legal representation to protect your rights.

-Importance of Experienced Legal Representation
+Importance of Experienced Legal Representation in a Chicago Divorce

-Issues involved in a divorce, such as division of marital assets and allocation of parental responsibilities can become even more complex, and potentially contentious, when one of the parties is a doctor.
+Issues involved in a Chicago divorce, such as division of marital assets and allocation of parental responsibilities can become even more complex, and potentially contentious, when one of the parties is a doctor.
 It is important to have a knowledgeable attorney with experience in high-asset divorce cases who can assist you, among other things, in:

 - Determining which assets and debts are marital property and which are separate property